turnede0/pdlmaterial/introduction_to_FPGA/README.md

 - In a PLA, both the AND and OR arrays are programmable.

-PAL or PLA can be programmed by **antifuse technology(irreversible)** or EEPROM.
+PAL or PLA can be programmed by **anti-fuse technology(irreversible)** or EEPROM.

 ## Field Programmable Gate Array (FPGA)
 ![FPGA Design, Architecture and Applications (Updated) [2024]](https://www.logic-fruit.com/wp-content/uploads/2021/12/FPGA-Graphics-1.jpg.webp)
-Based on PAL and PLA, FPGA is developed to fulfil more complex and large scale digital circuit appplication.
-The key feature of FPGA is "field", which means the digital circuit design can be reprogrammed outside factory, which give us greater flexible and agile in utilizing it.
+Based on PAL and PLA, FPGA is developed to fulfill more complex and large-scale digital circuit applications.
+The key feature of FPGA is "field", which means the digital circuit design can be reprogrammed outside the factory, which gives us greater flexibility and agility in utilizing it.

 ### Structure of a FPGA
 1. Logic Blocks: